-If you think your water has broken at any time in your pregnancy, regardless of your gestational age, call your doctor.
+If you think your water has broken at any time in your pregnancy, regardless of your gestational age, call your provider.
 There are a number of tests that can be done to determine if you have or not.

-And hey, if you’re headed off to the hospital because you are term and you KNOW your water broke (aka you had a HUGE gush of water from down there and it’s dripping on the floor!) make sure you don’t forget these 9 essential items in your hospital bag!
+And hey, if you’re headed off to the hospital because you are term and you KNOW your water broke (aka you had a HUGE gush of water from down there and it’s dripping on the floor!) make sure you don’t forget these essential items in your hospital bag!

 If baby does not move ten times in two hours, call your doctor.
 This can be a sign that baby is in distress.
-Think about when you feel sick and under the weather, you don’t like to move around, and you tend to like to stay in bed.
+Think about when you feel sick and under the weather, you don’t like to move around, and you tend to stay in bed.
 This is the same reasoning behind why babies move less when they are stressed.

 It is important to note that babies do have sleep cycles in the womb, and when babies are sleeping they don’t move as much.
 Babies tend to like to sleep when you are up moving around.
 This is why it’s important to do fetal kick counts when you are lying down, because this is when babies like to wake up!

-Headaches or blurry vision can be a sign of preeclampsia, a life threatening pregnancy complication for you and baby.
+Headaches or blurry vision can be a sign of preeclampsia, a life-threatening pregnancy complication for you and baby.

 Preeclampsia is dangerous for you because if your blood pressure is extremely high, it can cause you to have a seizure or a stroke.
-It is also very dangerous for baby because as your blood pressure elevates, less blood flow and oxygen gets to your placenta, which ultimately means less blood flow and oxygen for baby.
+It is also very dangerous for baby because as your blood pressure elevates, less blood flow and oxygen get to your placenta, which ultimately means less blood flow and oxygen for baby.

 I know I’ve said this a dozen times already, but PLEASE bring up any of these concerns to your doctor.
 Don’t rely on little ol’ me to diagnose your pregnancy complications.

-Happy Laboring! 🙂
+Happy laboring! 🙂